 Focus and Concentration

-One lapse in focus can cost a lift, a carry, or an entire event.
+One lapse in focus can cost you a lift, a carry, or an entire event.
+Strongman rewards the athletes who stay locked in under fatigue, under pressure, and when everything feels chaotic.

 Resilience and Adaptability